inferno986return/ebookbuild/README.md

 ebookbuild is programmed in Python 3, although there are considerations to possibly switch language for speed improvements.
 I may use tkinter to develop a GUI.

+I may develop several scripts related to e-book development under the ebookbuild name.

 ## Features
+*NOTE: ebookbuild has a bug where it generates backslashes on Windows for the Content.opf.
+So I recommend compiling e-books using Windows Subsystem for Linux on Windows, or via the native macOS / GNU/Linux terminal.*

 ### v0.8114 Features (current)
 * Fixed SHA-256 generation.
 I have tested the checksums with the Bash `sha256sum` and PowerShell `Get-FileHash` commands.